-Authority of the Government to issue instructions as to administration of this Act 16.
-(1) The Government may, by notification in the official Gazette, issue instructions for observance by Criminal Courts in giving effect to any of the provisions of this Act.
+Authority of the President to issue instructions as to administration of this Act.

-(2) Instructions under sub-section (1) may provide, among other matters, for the limits of variation, as regards number, quantity, measure, gauge or weight, which are to be recognized by Criminal Courts as permissible in the case of any goods.
+- 16. (1) The President of the Union may by notification issue instructions for observance by criminal Courts in giving effect to any of the provisions of this Act. - (2) Instructions under sub-section (1) may provide among other matters, for the limits of variation, as regards number, quantity, measure, gauge or weight, which are to be recognized by criminal Courts as permissible in the case of any goods.

-Implied warranty on sale of marked goods
+Implied warranty on sale of marked goods.